F4IF/ctree-demo/README.md

 * **Render** initial route ASAP
 * **Pre-cache** components for remaining routes
 * **Lazy-load** and progressively upgrade next routes on-demand

+We've set up a page to showcase the latest code for the demo site at innovativeFuture.org/ctree-demo.
+This is just for development testing purposes and may not always include the latest code.
+If you want to see the latest code working your best bet is to clone this project and run it on your local machine.

 ## License
 Copyright (c) 2017 Foundation For an Innovative Future (InnovativeFuture.org)